-Since 1966 with the creation of the Michigan Council for the Arts, the State of Michigan has recognized the value and importance of a vibrant arts and cultural sector.
-On August 28, 1991 the Governor by Executive Order created The Michigan Council for Arts and Cultural Affairs (the Council) to maintain and nurture its cultural and artistic riches.
-Today, the Council reaffirms and believes in our enabling doctrine:
+Since 1966, the State of Michigan has recognized the value and importance of a vibrant arts and cultural sector.
+The Michigan Arts and Culture Council was established to maintain and nurture its cultural and artistic riches.
+The Council reaffirms and believes in our enabling doctrine:

-The Council believes that government has a responsibility to ensure public access to arts and culture throughout the state and because of that belief:
+The Council believes that government has a responsibility to ensure public access to arts and culture through the state, and because of that belief:

-While arts and culture are woven throughout all aspects of life, the Council will focus its primary efforts on three core activities:
+While arts and culture are woven throughout all aspects of life, the Council will focus its primary efforts on four core activities:

 Within each activity there are five strategic action areas which unify and advance the work of the Council while best representing the field: